pasosdeJesus/stable-sl/README.md

 ## Contents of this monorepo

+This monorepo includes:
-This monorepo includes the frontend to interact with the customers that initially can run as a web application and also as a MiniPay application
+1. The frontend to interact with the customers that initially can run as a web application and also as a MiniPay application
+2. The APK of the Gateway application that runs in the phone.

-## Running in development mode
+## Running the frontend in development mode

 The frontend is better served in SSL with nginx.
 See detailed instructions in packages/react-app/README.md